 Pets are allowed, with permission, at the majority of our properties.

-I am currently registered with H4DG, do I need to register with Loreburn?
+I am currently registered with Homes4D&G, do I need to register with Loreburn?

 Yes.
-As of October 9th 2017 Loreburn Housing Association is no longer a part of the Common Housing Register in Dumfries & Galloway.
-If you have a current application you will still be registered for properties owned by DGHP, Irvine and Home Scotland.
-However, you will need to register in order to be considered for any Loreburn properties.
+Loreburn Housing Association is no longer a part of the Common Housing Register in Dumfries & Galloway and you will need to register for Loreburn properties on our website.

 Successful applicants will be issued with a provisional offer of tenancy following all relevant checks being completed.
 Once the property is available and ready to allocate, a sign up appointment will be arranged.